wreckitral/wreckitral/README.md

 - 👋 Hi, I’m @wreckitral
 - 👀 I’m interested in learning backend programming
 - 🌱 I’m currently learning java
-- 📫 How to reach me instagram @defhauniverse
+- 📫 reach me instagram @defhauniverse

 <!---
 wreckitral/wreckitral is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.